jenineharris/foundation-biostat-2021/README.md

     + A variable of interest (outcome variable) that is categorical or continuous
     + A minimum of 4 variables including at least one continuous variable and at least one categorical variable with more than 2 categories that you hypothesize have some relationship to the variable of interest (predictor variables)

-*Checkpoint 1 is worth 5% of your course grade and should include the following:*
+*Checkpoint 1 is worth 5% of your course grade and should include the following: (DUE September 30)*

 * A link to the data set online or a copy of the original data file
 * A link to the codebook online or a copy of the codebook
-* A well-formatted R-Markdown file that:
+* An R-Markdown file that:
     + Explains the research question
         + What is the purpose of the research?
         + What is the outcome variable?